-In England and Wales, the Environment Agency measures the flow in most significant rivers and streams in the UK, and data from the 1300 gauging stations can be obtained from the National River Flow Archive.
-Data for hundreds of sites is available over the internet, at: www.ceh.ac.uk/data/nrfa/index.html.
+The flow in most of the significant rivers and streams in the UK is being measured on a continuous basis, and data from the network of 1300 gauging stations can be obtained from the National River Flow Archive.
+Data for hundreds of sites is available over the internet, at: https://nrfa.ceh.ac.uk/data/search.
 These records can be used to assess stream flow at the proposed site, as long as due allowance is made for the actual site location in relation to the gauging station (upstream or downstream).

-If no data is available, it is also possible to use hydrological methods that are based on long-term rainfall and evaporation records, and on discharge records for similar catchment areas.
-This allows initial conclusions to be drawn on the overall hydraulic potential without taking actual site observations.
-For small catchment areas (e.g. less than 5km2) It is advisable to follow this up with site measurements once the project looks likely to be feasible.
+If no data is available for the stream in question, it is also possible to use hydrological methods that are based on long-term rainfall and evaporation records, plus the measured data from a nearby catchment areas.
+This allows initial conclusions to be drawn on the overall flow characteristic of site without taking any new flow measurements.
+The standard hydraulic model available to the UK public, and widely used to estimate annual river flows in the UK, is known as 'LowFlows 2' (available from Wallingford HydroSolutions).

+However, for small catchment areas (e.g. less than 5km2), or ones that are strongly affected by the in-flow from springs, it is advisable to follow up with site measurements once the project looks likely to be feasible.

-The reference books included in the bibliography offer a number of more or less sophisticated methods both for estimating the hydrology of a catchment area and for measuring the flow in streams.
+The mini-hydro reference books included in the bibliography (Section 9.2) offer a number of more or less sophisticated methods both for estimating the hydrology of a catchment area and for measuring the flow in streams.

-For smaller streams, the most accurate and reliable flow measurement method is to install a flow-gauging weir, as summarised below.
+For smaller streams, the most accurate and reliable method for measuring the flow rate is to install a flowgauging weir, as summarised below.